 8. When Leadership and Discipleship Collide by Bill Hybels

 Relationships.
-More like a booklet or a long tract than a book – but makes 1 great point.
-Worth the 15 minutes.
+More like a booklet or a long tract than a book—but makes one great point.
+Worth the fifteen minutes.

 9. Reveal and Follow Me by Greg Hawkins and Cally Parkison

-After years of scientific research at Willow Creek and other American churches these 2 books reveal the real facts about spiritual growth – what causes it and what kills it.
+Growth.
+After years of scientific research at Willow Creek and other American churches, these two books reveal the real facts about spiritual growth—what causes it and what kills it.

 10. Knowing God by J.I.
 Packer